We value the contribution of all service users, families and carers, partners, stakeholders, commissioners, volunteers and our staff.

 Inventive: we are ambitious, drawing together skills and resources to innovate and adapt in determined pursuit of our mission.

-For over 30 years, Humankind has been committed to reducing deprivation and exclusion and to improving people’s well-being.
+Humankind is committed to reducing deprivation and exclusion and to improving people’s well being.

-Humankind is one of Northern England’s most successful home grown charities.
-We have over 850 staff and around 100 volunteers providing services for over 20,000 people.
-Our specialist services are across the North East, Yorkshire and Humber and the North West.
-These include substance use, clinical, employment training and education, housing services, housing support and health, young people and families services.
+Humankind is one of England’s most successful home-grown charities.
+We have over 1,200 staff and around 100 volunteers providing services for over 20,000 people.
+Our specialist services include substance use, clinical, employment training and education, housing services, housing support and health, young people and families services.

 We also offer affordable accommodation as a Registered Social Landlord via Humankind Housing and promote volunteering/employment opportunities through MoreTime UK, Humankind’s social enterprise.